Kaplan’s ads (or fantasy island meets back to the future)

 I appreciate that they can only do so much in a 30 second spot, but the fact is the point of online learning/teaching is not to replicate the face to face experience.
 Rather, the point of online learning/teaching is to take advantage of medium that fosters a lot of interaction between students and instructors.
 Speaking of which: I need to stop my rant here so I can actually go and do some online teaching this morning….

-One thought on “Kaplan’s ads (or fantasy island meets back to the future)”
+One Reply to “Kaplan’s ads (or fantasy island meets back to the future)”

 1. I was so happy to find someone else appalled by this very slick advertising campaign.
 I’ve been watching it in horror.
 There’s a new ad this week!